The morning-after pill and menstruation: effects on the menstrual cycle

 Bleeding after taking the morning-after pill

-Can the morning-after pill delay the arrival of periods ?
+Can the morning-after pill delay menstruation?

 By blocking ovulation, it modifies the cycle.
 Menstruation may therefore be delayed.
 However, if you notice a delay in your menstrual flow, it's best to take a pregnancy test to make sure you're not pregnant, as it's not 100% effective.

-FAQs on the morning-after pill and periods
+FAQs on the morning-after pill and menstruation

-Can the morning-after pill trigger periods ?
+Can the morning-after pill trigger menstruation?

 You may also like :